 - For some twenty years, applicants in the USPTO have filed patent applications in PDF.
-A PDF file looks the same no matter who opens it and views it. - DOCX format has the great drawback that it sometimes looks different depending on who opened it, what word processor (and what version of word processor) they use, and what operating system they use. - Users of non-Microsoft word processors are reminded daily of the fact that each word processor displays and prints DOCX files differently.
+If you create your PDF in a normal and sensible way, the PDF file looks the same no matter who opens it and views it. - DOCX format has the great drawback that it sometimes looks different depending on who opened it, what word processor (and what version of word processor) they use, and what operating system they use.